symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 -   Direct your browser to <http://localhost/WebDir>
     -   Test if <http://localhost/WebDir/config.ini> is delivered.
 It shouldn't, sinde this is forbidded by the .htaccess file in /WebDir, that was pulled from the repo.
 Note that functioning mod\_rewrite and the content of .htaccess are essential for Ontowiki since they provide all the URI rewrite magics required in the Linked Data standards.
     -   Now you can login as Superadmin with login/passwd of the Virtuoso, configure users and user rights and manage rdf data files via OntoWiki.
+-   For best practises using a Virtuoso based OntoWiki see [Using.Ontowiki](Using.Ontowiki "wikilink").